 documenta fifteen

-Border Farce is a two part video installation made in collaboration with my good friend the Kurdish-Iranian heavy metal guitarist Kazem Kazemi (who was detained as a refugee on Australia’s offshore prison camp on Manus Island for 6 years) and the talented filmmaker Alia Ardon.
+Border Farce is a two-channel video installation made in collaboration with my friend the Kurdish-Iranian heavy metal guitarist Kazem Kazemi (who was detained as a refugee on Australia’s offshore prison camp on Manus Island for 6 years) and the talented filmmaker Alia Ardon.
 The video alternates between a type of documentary storytelling, conveying Kazem’s experiences of detention, and footage of us collaborating, playing music together, in convulsions of sound, performance and feeling.
 The first channel gives context for the work and conveys a powerful critique of Australia’s racist border policies.
 The second channel playfully explores the notion of affect: a relational experience of intensity communicated or felt in the body, which precedes language and reason, and which is too often discarded in accounts of trauma and human rights abuses.

 From left: Myself, Hazeen bandmate Can Yalcinkaya and Kazem Kazemi.